Sdim: A Qudit Stabilizer Simulator: Evaluation and application of Pauli frames for qudit FTQC benchmarking

 \subsection{Implementation of qudit Pauli frames for Monte Carlo Pauli error channel simulation}

-Pauli frames are Pauli operators aggregated together in block form.
-They represent random rotations and were initially proposed by Knill for qubits as a way to cope with the difficulties of real-time FTQC~\cite{Knill_2005}.
-We use frames to simulate the randomness in non-deterministic $Z$-measurements without evaluating the entire circuit again.
-First, we take a single noiseless \textit{reference shot} and derive the effects of noise operators using the frames.
-The key limitation of this method is that our noise operators are restricted to probabilistic Pauli channels, which despite their ubiquity in quantum error correction research~\cite{Approximation_of_realistic_errors,qec_threshold_approximate_errors} struggle to model other common types of noise noise like leakage errors \cite{manabe2025efficientsimulationleakageerrors}.
+Pauli frames are Pauli operators that represent random rotations ~\cite{Knill_2005} that are aggregated together in block form.
+We use frames to simulate the randomness from noise gates and from non-deterministic $Z$-measurements using only a single noiseless \textit{reference shot} from regular tableau simulation.
+The key limitation of this method is that our noise consists strictly of probabilistic Pauli channels, which struggle to model other common types of noise noise like leakage errors \cite{manabe2025efficientsimulationleakageerrors} despite their ubiquity in QECCs ~\cite{Approximation_of_realistic_errors,qec_threshold_approximate_errors}.